 Join with our Community Connections to create a path to compassionate care.

 Time and again, our donors help to ensure that the story of the Cascade Valley Hospital is one of continuous evolution, in which compassion and dedication combine with knowledge and skill to deliver the best possible healthcare to our patients and families.
-To learn more about what the Foundation does in our community, please see the latest issue of our newsletter here.

 Please consider gifting an engraved tile for our roof garden.
 Celebrate a special occasion, honor someone special or remember a loved one with a gift of an engraved garden tile in the roof garden.